 It also frequently includes sensual rituals such as bathing, pampering ourselves with luxurious beauty products, and lighting scented candles.

 But prescribing specific activities to our clients misses the point.
 For self-care is all about finding out what we need – what our unique energy-draining and energy-boosting strategies are.
-They will differ in each case, and often substantially so.
-What re-energizes an extrovert, for example, may well drain an introvert even further.
+They will differ in each case, often substantially.
+What reenergizes an extrovert, for example, may well drain an introvert even further.

 The clue, then, is to draw up our unique list of our favorite things.
 We may take inspiration from the famous Sound of Music song:

 These are a few of my favorite things